RedhawkSDR/DataConverter/README.md

-# REDHAWK Basic Components DataConverter
+# REDHAWK Basic Components rh.DataConverter

 ## Description

-DataConverter component is used to convert between BULKIO data types in REDHAWK.
-With proper configuration, the DataConverter component can convert between any of the following data types; Char, Octet, Unsigned Short, Short, Float and Double.
-The DataConverter component is also capable of converting real data into complex data, and similarly complex data to real data.
+The rh.DataConverter component is used to convert between BULKIO data types in REDHAWK.
+With proper configuration, the rh.DataConverter component can convert between any of the following data types; Char, Octet, Unsigned Short, Short, Float and Double.
+The rh.DataConverter component is also capable of converting real data into complex data, and similarly complex data to real data.

 ## Installation Instructions
 This asset requires the rh.fftlib shared library.
 This must be installed in order to build and run this asset.